antononcube/MathematicaForPrediction/MarkdownDocuments/The-Great-conversation-in-USA-presidential-speeches.md

     (* {"[applause]", "[applause]"} *)

-The second word is "education".
+The second "[applause]" associated word is "education".

 #### Detailed description

 The statistical thesaurus is computed by using the NNMF's right factor $H$.

-For a given term, its corresponding column in $H$ is found and the nearest neighbors of that column are found in the space $\mathbb{R}^m$ using Euclidean norm.
+For a given term, its corresponding column in $H$ is found and the nearest neighbors of that column are found in the space $\mathbb{R}^{m_1}$ using Euclidean norm.

 ### Extracted topics

+The topics are the rows of the right factor $H$ of the factorization obtained with NNMF .

 Let us tabulate the topics found above with `LSAMonTopicExtraction` :